Living in Peregian Springs: The Complete 2026 Guide to Sunshine Coast's Most Sought Locality

 2. Request Body Corporate Documents

-Obtain the Strata Plan, body corporate meeting minutes (last 3 years), levies history, and reserve fund report.
-Speak to current residents about levy changes and maintenance issues.
+Get the Strata Plan and body corporate meeting notes.
+Ask for levy history and reserve fund reports.
+Talk to current residents about costs and problems.

 4. Factor in Hidden Costs